 The firm provides resources fundamental to advancing the development of nascent leading-edge inferential surveillance, monitoring, and predictive analytics technologies for deployment within the RiskTech domain: risk technologies associated with adaptive distributed, networked and embedded systems such as remote sensing, agent-oriented data analytics, computing and control systems.
 Numerati® Partners curates integrated RiskTech solutions as well as forensic and use-case applications in RiskTech sub-domains including LitTech, RegTech, FinTech and InsurTech (litigation technology, regulation technology, financial technology and insurance technology).

-She currently serves as Vice-Chair of the American Bar Association Insurance Technology and Risk Committee.
+She currently serves as Vice-Chair of the American Bar Association Insurance Technology and Risk (SciTech) Committee.
 She has also recently been appointed to the Uniform Law Commission’s newly-formed Committee for Public Health Emergency Authorities, which studies the need for and feasibility of one or more uniform state laws addressing the authority of state governments to respond to epidemics, pandemics and other public health emergencies.

 Samantha received an M.B.A. in Analytic Finance and Statistics from the University of Chicago Graduate School of Business.
 She also holds an M.A. in Economics with concentrations in Industrial Organization and Monetary Economics from the University of Toronto and graduated with a B.Sc.
 (Honors) in Mathematics from Imperial College, London.